asyncy/microservice.guide/schema/metrics/README.md

 ## Prometheus Exporter

-Your serice **MAY** expose metrics via Prometheus Exporter.
+Your service **MAY** expose metrics via Prometheus Exporter.
 Provide the location of where to retrieve these metrics in your `microservice.yml`.

 ```yaml
 metrics: